 The NTFS file extension specifies a default extension for capturing properties specific to the storage of the file on the NTFS file system.
 The key for this extension when used in the extensions dictionary MUST be ntfs-ext.
+Note that this predefined extension does not use the extension facility described in section 7.3.

 An object using the NTFS File Extension MUST contain at least one property from this extension.